gautamkrishnar/Lychee-openshift-quickstart/README.md

 	http://lychee-$yourdomain.rhcloud.com

-To give your new Anchor site a web address of its own, add your desired alias:
+To give your new lychee site a web address of its own, add your desired alias:

 	rhc app add-alias -a lychee --alias "$whatever.$mydomain.com"